flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

         ![MCDU](../../assets/advanced-guides/holds/MCDU-hold-2.png){loading=lazy}

-        In this page, select the 3rd LSK to enter the hold section for the SKENS waypoint.
+        On this page, select the 3rd LSK to enter the hold section for the SKENS waypoint.

     === "3"